galaxyproject/galaxy-hub/src/news/2020-09-galaxy-update/index.md

 <img class="card-img-top" src="/src/use/usegalaxy-fr/usegalaxy-fr-logo-slice.png" alt="UseGalaxy.fr" />

 The [UseGalaxy.fr server](https://usegalaxy.fr/) is a general purpose omics analysis server hosted by the [French Institute of Bioinformatics (IFB)](https://www.france-bioinformatique.fr/en/).
-In addition this server also hosts the specialized [Workflow4Metabolomics](/src/use/workflows4metabolomics/index.md) and [ProteoRE](/src/use/proteore/index.md) servers.
+In addition, this server also hosts the specialized [Workflow4Metabolomics](/src/use/workflows4metabolomics/index.md) and [ProteoRE](/src/use/proteore/index.md) servers.

-User support is provided through [a Discourse based forum](https://community.france-bioinformatique.fr/c/galaxy).
+User support is provided through [a discourse-based forum](https://community.france-bioinformatique.fr/c/galaxy).
 </div>